Chen Chien-jen

-Chen Chien-jen OS KSG KHS (陳建仁; born 6 June 1951) is a Taiwanese epidemiologist, geneticist, and politician who served as Vice President of Taiwan from 2016 to 2020 and Premier of Taiwan from 2023 to 2024 under President Tsai Ing-wen.
+Chen Chien-jen OS KSG KHS (陳建仁 (Chén Jiànrén); born 6 June 1951) is a Taiwanese epidemiologist, geneticist, and politician who served as Vice President of the Republic of China from 2016 to 2020 and Premier of the Republic of China from 2023 to 2024.
+He has been the president of Academia Sinica since 2026.

-After earning a doctorate from Johns Hopkins University in the United States, Chen was a medical researcher and joined the Chen Shui-bian presidential administration in 2003 as leader of the Department of Health, serving through 2005.
+After earning his doctorate from Johns Hopkins University, Chen was a professor of medicine at National Taiwan University and served as the head of the Ministry of Health from 2003 to 2005.
 He later headed the National Science Council between 2006 and 2008.
 Chen then served as a vice president of Academia Sinica from 2011 to 2015.
-Later that year, Chen joined Tsai Ing-wen on the Democratic Progressive Party presidential ticket and served as Vice President of Taiwan from 2016 to 2020.
+Later that year, Chen joined Tsai Ing-wen on the Democratic Progressive Party presidential ticket and served as the vice president of the Republic of China from 2016 to 2020.
 Chen joined the DPP in 2022 and was appointed premier in January 2023.

 He was a member of the Board of Trustees of Fu Jen Catholic University before running for the presidential election and served as Fu Jen's Robert J. Ronald Chair Professor after leaving office.

 Early life and education

-Chen was born at his family home in Cishan, Kaohsiung County, on June 6, 1951, as one of eight children.
-His father, Chen Hsin-an, was a Kuomintang official who served as Kaohsiung County Magistrate from 1954 to 1957.
-Chen's mother, Chen Wei Lien-chih, managed a daycare.
+Chen was born in Cishan, Kaohsiung County, on June 6, 1951.
+He was the seventh child in a family of eight children; he has six older siblings and one younger brother.
+His father, Chen Hsin-an (陳新安; 1911–1988), was a Kuomintang official who served as Kaohsiung County Magistrate from 1954 to 1957.
+His mother, Chen Wei Lien-chih, was the manager of a daycare.

-After graduating from Taipei Municipal Chien Kuo High School, Chen enrolled in National Taiwan University (NTU) to study forestry, then transferred departments as a sophomore to study zoology instead.
-He graduated from NTU with his Bachelor of Science (B.S.) in zoology in 1973 and obtained a Master of Public Health (M.P.H.) from the university in 1977.
+After graduating from Taipei Municipal Chien Kuo High School, Chen studied forestry at National Taiwan University (NTU).
+In his sophomore year, he transferred departments to study zoology instead and graduated with his Bachelor of Science (B.S.) in zoology in 1973.
+As an undergraduate, he was the president of a mountaineering club and founded a Salesian student society.
+In 1977, he obtained a Master of Public Health (M.P.H.) from the university.
+He then worked as a teaching assistant in public health at NTU from 1977 to 1979 and was a lecturer there from 1982 to 1983.

 After receiving his master's degree, Chen completed advanced studies in the United States at Johns Hopkins University, where he studied under molecular biologist Pien-Chien Huang and epidemiologist Bernice H. Cohen.
 He earned his Doctor of Science (D.Sc.) in human genetics and epidemiology from the Johns Hopkins Bloomberg School of Public Health in 1983.
+His doctoral dissertation was titled, "A twin study of blood pressure, serum cholesterol and triglyceride levels in Chinese adolescents".